Chatbot Marketing: The 24/7 Marketing Strategy in 2022

 3. Assistant Bots

 Assistant bots are good at conversations and answering questions.
 They are also entertaining to keep the user’s attention.
-Such assistant bots include Apple’s Siri, that not only helps the user set an alarm or make a call, but also answers questions in an interesting way when it does not understand the request.
+Such assistant bots include Apple’s Siri, that not only helps the user set an alarm, make a call, or book a meeting but also answers questions in an interesting way when it does not understand the request.

 4. Transactional Bots

-Transactionals bots act on behalf of humans to perform various tasks, such as placing an order, making a payment, and more.
-This type of bots promote productivity as they are able to interact with external systems to complete transactions.
+Transactional bots act on behalf of humans to perform various tasks, such as placing an order, making a payment, and more.
+This type of bots promotes productivity as they are able to interact with external systems to complete transactions.

 5. Information-Gathering Bots